 The Council has developed this program because the Florida Keys tourism industry cares about the safety of the island chain's visitors.
 The TDC provides honest, trustworthy information about traveling to the Keys, and even advises people when it is not appropriate to travel in the unlikely event of a storm threat.

 The TDC's visitor safety program has been a model for other destinations in hurricane-prone regions.
 In 2007 both the National (U.S.) and Florida Hurricane Conferences honored the Keys programs with public awareness awards.
 It was the first time in the 30-year history of the National Hurricane Conference's awards program that a tourism entity was honored.

-An example of the council's advisories to hotels and other tourism industry entities can be viewed by clicking here.
+Above: An example of the council's advisories to hotels and other tourism industry entities.

-See what the home page of the Florida Keys Web site looked like on Sept.
+Above: The home page of the Florida Keys Web site on Sept.
 9, 2004, when Hurricane Ivan appeared to threaten the area.

-The tourism council has developed a list of Frequently Asked Questions to provide factual information about hurricanes and how to safely and conveniently travel during the summer and fall.
+The tourism development council has developed a list of Frequently Asked Questions to provide factual information about hurricanes and how to safely and conveniently travel during the summer and fall.

 Frequently Asked Questions About Traveling

 to the Florida Keys During Hurricane Season